OJUG/ojug.github.io/README.md

-# Source for OJUG.org blog
+# Source for OJUG.org website